 At Father Leduc Catholic School, we strive for every student to feel loved, safe and supported; in a joyful and faith-filled learning environment.
 We will ensure all students develop as a whole person while achieving success at or above grade level in all essential outcomes.

-School Motto Grades Served:
+Grades Served:

-"God is Love"

 Currently - K-8 (English Stream Only)

-2022 - French Immersion Grade 7
+2023 - French Immersion Grade 7

-Telephone: 780-986-0045 2023 - French Immersion Grade 7 & 8
+2024 - French Immersion Grade 7 & 8

-Website: flcs.starcatholic.ab.ca

-Student Population: 547 students

 Number of Teachers: 27